ViTGAN: Training GANs with Vision Transformers: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) \cite{lecun_89} are dominating computer vision today, thanks to their powerful capability of convolution (weight-sharing and local-connectivity) and pooling (translation equivariance).
-Recently, however, Transformer architectures \cite{vaswani2017transformer} have started to rival CNNs in image \cite{chen2020generative,dosovitskiy2021vit,touvron2020deit} and video \cite{bertasius2021timesformer,arnab2021vivit} recognition tasks.
-In particular, Vision Transformers (ViTs)~\cite{dosovitskiy2021vit}, which interprets an image as a sequence of \textit{tokens} (analogous to \emph{words} in natural language), has been shown by Dosovitskiy~\etal to achieve comparable classification accuracy with smaller computational budgets (\ie, fewer FLOPs) on the ImageNet benchmark.
-Different from local-connectivity in CNNs, ViTs rely on globally-contextualized representation where each patch is attended to \textit{all} patches of the same image.
-ViTs, along with their variants~\cite{touvron2020deit,tolstikhin2021mlp}, though still in their infancy, have demonstrated promising advantages in modeling non-local contextual dependencies~\cite{Ranftl2021dpt,strudel2021segmenter} as well as excellent efficiency and scalability.
-Since its recent inception, ViTs have been used in various other tasks such as object detection~\cite{beal2020toward}, video recognition~\cite{bertasius2021timesformer,arnab2021vivit}, multitask pretraining~\cite{chen2020pre}, \etc.
+Convolutional neural networks (CNNs) \citep{lecun_89} are dominating computer vision today, thanks to their powerful capability of convolution (weight-sharing and local-connectivity) and pooling (translation equivariance).
+Recently, however, Transformer architectures \citep{vaswani2017transformer} have started to rival CNNs in many vision tasks.

+In particular, Vision Transformers (ViTs)~\citep{dosovitskiy2021vit}, which interpret an image as a sequence of \textit{tokens} (analogous to \emph{words} in natural language), have been shown to achieve comparable classification accuracy with smaller computational budgets (\ie, fewer FLOPs) on the ImageNet benchmark.
+Unlike CNNs, ViTs capture a different inductive bias through self-attention where each patch is attended to \textit{all} patches of the same image.
+ViTs, along with their variants~\citep{touvron2020deit,tolstikhin2021mlp}, though still in their infancy, have demonstrated advantages in modeling non-local contextual dependencies~\citep{Ranftl2021dpt,strudel2021segmenter} as well as promising efficiency and scalability.
+Since their recent inception, ViTs have been used in various tasks such as object detection~\citep{beal2020toward}, video recognition~\citep{bertasius2021timesformer,arnab2021vivit}, multitask pre-training~\citep{chen2020pre}, \etc.